mriganks1/iudx-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.

+## Setting up

+1. Clone the repo locally and navigate to the directory.
+2. Install npm and node globally.
+Ignore if already installed.
+3. Run `npm install` in a Terminal/Power Shell/Git Bash window to install the npm dependancies locally.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.